Investing in cryptocurrencies comes with significant risk. You could lose all the money you invest. Please read our risk warning here.

 Economic Stability

 Fiat backed stablecoins are seemingly the safest option since fiat currencies aren’t as volatile as cryptocurrencies.
 However, if they are pegged to a weak fiat currency, their value will likely fluctuate or even crash.
-This is why most stablecoins are usually backed by stable fiat currencies like the U.S. dollar.
+Because of this, stable fiat currencies like the dollar typically back stablecoins.
 And even those aren’t really bulletproof.

-Although stablecoins backed by superior fiat currencies can’t crash easily, they can still be affected by huge economic events.
+Despite the fact that stablecoins backed by superior fiat currencies are less likely to crash, they are still susceptible to major economic events.
 Such events would automatically cause inflation and economic instability.
 This would make fiat backed stablecoins lose some value until everything goes back to normal.
 So, you will still have the same number of stablecoins in your wallet, but you will have less money to buy things with.

 Centralization

 When blockchain technology was first developed, its main goal was to prevent a single financial system from controlling all transactions.
-This is no longer true, though, because most stablecoins, like USDT, are given out by centralized platforms.
+However, because centralized platforms distribute the majority of stablecoins, like USDT, this is no longer the case.
 So, these platforms control the supply and demand of their stablecoins.
 This means that if the platform crashes, your stablecoins will go down with it.
 Although this is unlikely to happen, you are better off diversifying your portfolio and having centralized and decentralized stablecoins like Dai.
 That way, even if one platform goes down, your other digital assets remain safe.

 Conclusion